qingyuanzhao/mr.raps/README.md

 In May 2018, a new general function *mr.raps.shrinkage* is added.
 You can choose whether weight shrinkage should be used using the option *shrinkage*.
 You can still use the original MR-RAPS procedure using the function *mr.raps.v1*, which is basically the same as setting *shrinkage = FALSE* in *mr.raps.shrinkage*.

 References:
 * Zhao, Qingyuan, Jingshu Wang, Jack Bowden, and Dylan S. Small.
-"Statistical inference in two-sample summary-data Mendelian randomization using robust adjusted profile score." arXiv preprint arXiv:1801.09652 (2018).
+"Statistical inference in two-sample summary-data Mendelian randomization using robust adjusted profile score." arXiv:1801.09652 (2018).
 * Zhao, Qingyuan, Yang Chen, Jingshu Wang, and Dylan S. Small.
-"Powerful genome-wide design and robust statistical inference in two-sample summary-data Mendelian randomization." arXiv preprint arXiv:1804.07371 (2018).
+"Powerful genome-wide design and robust statistical inference in two-sample summary-data Mendelian randomization." arXiv:1804.07371 (2018).